sujnanpatil/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_05_Implementing_and_configuring_virtualization_in_Windows_Server.md

 **Note:** An **[interactive lab simulation](https://mslabs.cloudguides.com/guides/AZ-800%20Lab%20Simulation%20-%20Implementing%20and%20configuring%20virtualization%20in%20Windows%20Server)** is available that allows you to click through this lab at your own pace.
 You may find slight differences between the interactive simulation and the hosted lab, but the core concepts and ideas being demonstrated are the same.

 ## Lab objectives

 In this lab, you will perform:

-- Create and configure VMs.
+- Exercise 1: Creating and configuring VMs.
-- Install and configure containers.
+- Exercise 2: Installing and configuring containers.

 ## Estimated time: 60 minutes